 Geopolitical cyber threats

 Cyberattacks have become a central tool in modern geopolitical conflict and warfare, and Canadian companies are increasingly being targeted.
-According to Statistics Canada, 21% of large Canadian businesses reported cyberattacks in 2021, many of which were linked to foreign actors.
+According to Statistics Canada, 21% of large Canadian businesses reported cyberattacks in 2021.
+Many of these were linked to foreign actors.
 As geopolitical tensions rise, state-sponsored cyberattacks are expected to increase in frequency and sophistication.

 How geopolitical cyber threats impact Canadian businesses